 Customary, Cheat Sheets, and Altar Guild Manual

-A section of the Customary offers shortened and concise guides for the specific duties of a minister in a standard Sunday service, commonly called Cheat Sheets, including: the Acolytes’ Cheat Sheet, the Eucharistic Ministers’ Cheat Sheet, the Midweek Eucharistic Minister Cheat Sheet, the Ushers’ Cheat Sheet, the Verger’s Cheat Sheet (Regular Eucharist), and the Verger’s Cheat Sheet (Chancel Eucharist).
-Also, the Altar Guild Manual exists to guide members of our Altar Guild in caring for and setting up our worship space and the various implements of worship.For more information on any of these ministries or to find out when the next training session is, please fill out the form below.
+A section of the Customary offers shortened and concise guides for the specific duties of a minister in a standard Sunday service, commonly called Cheat Sheets, including: the Acolytes’ Cheat Sheet, the Eucharistic Ministers’ Cheat Sheet, the Midweek Eucharistic Minister Cheat Sheet, the Readers’ Cheat Sheet, the Ushers’ Cheat Sheet, the several Vergers’ Cheat Sheets (Regular Eucharist, Chancel Eucharist, Pontifical Eucharist, Burial Liturgy, and Marriage Liturgy) Also, the Altar Guild Manual exists to guide members of our Altar Guild in caring for and setting up our worship space and the various implements of worship.For more information on any of these ministries or to find out when the next training session is, please fill out the form below.

 Powered by Fast Secure Contact Form